Muon identification for LHCb Run 3: Multivariate algorithm

 Finally, since the classifier is trained on the same 2016 calibration data which are used to evaluate its performance, a cross-validation method is used to obtain unbiased predictions.
 The dataset is split into $5$ subsets of equal size, and the model is independently trained on all subsets but the $i$-th, for which predictions are made.
 The ROC curves of the CatBoost algorithm are shown in \Figref{fig:runIIIp} for muon efficiencies above $90\%$.
 For comparison, the ROC curves for the \chicor variable are superimposed.

 As a result, for high muon efficiency the CatBoost algorithm has better discriminating power than \chicor in all the momentum bins.
-The difference in background rejection has a break point around 98\% muon efficiency, where for $p<10\,\gevc $ it lies in 20 -- 40 \% range and 4 -- 10 \% for $p\geq 10\,\gevc $.
+The greatest difference in background rejection is observed around 98\% muon efficiency, where for $p<10\,\gevc $ it lies in 20 -- 40\% range and 4 -- 10\% for $p\geq 10\,\gevc $.

-With a similar setup as the one for \hltone (Sec.~\ref{ssec:perf}), throughput tests are performed on simulated Run 3 data and show resource usage of about 0.4\% out of a total \hlttwo throughput rate of $\sim 129$ Hz.
-Therefore, this CatBoost operator is fast enough to be employed in the upgraded \hlttwo trigger of the experiment.
+With a similar setup as the one for \hltone (Sec.~\ref{ssec:perf}), throughput tests are performed on simulated Run 3 data and show a resource usage of about 0.4\% out of a total \hlttwo throughput rate of $\sim 129$ Hz.
+Therefore, the CatBoost operator is fast enough to be employed in the upgraded \hlttwo trigger of the experiment.\footnote{Being around 10 times slower than \chicor, the CatBoost implementation is not currently cost effective for \hltone.}